 Assessing the need for a long-term incentive plan within an overall executive compensation program is a critical first step in evaluating the appropriateness of such a program for a given business.
-The next step in the process is selecting the most appropriate plan or longterm incentive vehicle.
+The next step in the process is selecting the most appropriate plan or long-term incentive vehicle.
 The key to choosing the most appropriate plan is to first establish some plan objectives and parameters.
 For example:

-- Is stock available? - Should the plan be performance-based? - If performance-based, what criteria should be used to measure value? - What is the appropriate timeframe? - Are there any tax issues that should be considered? - What are the cost considerations? - What do potential plan participants perceive as valuable? - Are there significant individual differences among your executive team which would prohibit a single approach?
+- Is stock available? - Should the plan be performancebased? - If performance-based, what criteria should be used to measure value? - What is the appropriate timeframe? - Are there any tax issues that should be considered? - What are the cost considerations? - What do potential plan participants perceive as valuable? - Are there significant individual differences among your executive team that would prohibit a single approach?

-The answers to these questions will help form the basis for selecting the most appropriate long-term compensation plan for the company and executives.
+The answers to these questions will help form the basis for selecting the most appropriate long-term compensation plan for the company and its executives.

 There are several key considerations in the selection of the most appropriate plan and its design.
-The different types of performancebased and non-performance-based plans are:
+The different types of plans include: